Find Grad Schools

 Online Child Development & Psychology Programs

-In 2018-2019, 264 schools offered a child development program of some type.
+In the 2020-2021 academic year, 284 schools offered some type of child development and psychology program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 Is a Degree in Child Development & Psychology Worth It?